Hobart - General Royal Tank Corps

 Hobart retired from the Army in 1946 and became Lieutenant-Governor and Secretary of the Royal Hospital, Chelsea in 1948, when it is thought he moved away from Deddington.
 He died in 1957.

-Editor's note: For his occupation of Leadenporch House see also HERE and HERE
+For Gen. Hobart's occupation of Leadenporch House see HERE and HERE

 More about his military career can be found on Wikipedia

-And more about his 'Funnies' on the Imperial War Museum website
+And some images of Hobo and his 'funnies' HERE.
+More about them can be found on the Imperial War Museum website